robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

-to: phenotypes and individual fitness, movement ecology and collective movement, and habitat selection and space use.--> Effective integration of social and spatial processes, including biologically meaningful scales, within the context of animal social networks is an emerging area of research, as such our contribution incorporates perspectives on how the social environment and spatial processes are linked across scales in a multilayer context.
+to: phenotypes and individual fitness, movement ecology and collective movement, and habitat selection and space use.--> Effective integration of social and spatial processes, including biologically meaningful scales, within the context of animal social networks is an emerging area of research.
+Here, we incorporate perspectives on how the social environment and spatial processes are linked across scales in a multilayer context.

 ## Keywords